 - A Critical Assessment of the BasicNeeds Model for Mental Health and Development (Nathan Harris)

 - Recasting Rights in the Caribbean: The Formation of a Regional Fisheries Policy (Lisa Soares)

 - Financialised Food Security: Electronic Food Welfare in the US and South Africa (Luke Bantock)

-Through my research I have also made contributions to significant public reports concerning the sugar industry (e.g. the Nuffield Council on Bioethics' report on biofuels and the Harvard Kennedy School's Collaborating for Change in Sugar Production) and provided information to the policy departments of international development organisations including ActionAid, Oxfam, Traidcraft and the Fairtrade Foundation, as well as to Coca-Cola’s expert convening on land rights in its sugar supply-chain.
+Through my research I have also made contributions to public reports concerning the sugar industry.
+These include the Nuffield Council on Bioethics' report on biofuels and the Harvard Kennedy School's Collaborating for Change in Sugar Production.
+In addition, I have provided information to the policy departments of international development organisations including ActionAid, Oxfam, Traidcraft and the Fairtrade Foundation, as well as to Coca-Cola’s expert convening on land rights in its sugar supply-chain.
 I have also participated in a public art event for the Delfina Foundation's Politics of Food series.
 Finally, my work has been cited in media reports, including: